Beaded Handicrafts

 What are Beaded Handicrafts?

-We find paper destined for the trash heap and upcycle it into beautiful beads and beautiful jewelry.
+We find paper destined for the trash and upcycle it into beautiful beads and jewelry.

-Our skilled crafts people bring out the beauty and colors of the recycled paper we use by cutting it to accentuate the best qualities of the paper.
-We then roll carefully the paper into beads of varied sizes and shapes, then varnish each bead to provide a clear, shiny, durable coating so the beauty of the paper comes through.
-Beads then are assembled into stylish jewelry and conversation pieces.
+Our skilled craftspeople bring out the beauty and colors of the recycled paper we use by cutting it to accentuate the best qualities of the paper.
+We roll the paper into beads of various sizes and shapes, then varnish each bead to provide a clear, shiny, durable coating so the beauty of the paper comes through.
+Beads are then assembled into stylish jewelry and conversation pieces.

 The team of artisans trained by Water is Life Kenya, known as the Wonderbeaders, earn up to $10 a day, 2 times what they might earn elsewhere.
-The work is challenging, creative and our artisans feel proud to be a part of WILK ‘s Wonderbead team.
-We are a member of the Fair Trade Federation.
+The work is challenging and creative, and our artisans feel proud to be a part of WILK ‘s Wonderbead team.

 Jobs are hard to come by in Kenya, even more so for people with little education.
-People on our team like Mary and Rahel come to towns looking for opportunities to earn and find a life full of expenses: rent, food, children’s needs, then the calls from home in rural areas where siblings need school fees, harvests sometimes fail and people fall sick.
+People on our team come to towns looking for opportunities to earn and find a life full of expenses: rent, food, children’s needs, then the calls from home in rural areas where siblings need school fees, harvests sometimes fail, and people fall sick.

 Earning income regularly means living a bit easier and having money to send home to areas where ladies carry water from shallow wells scratched out of the seasonal river beds.

-Our prospering handicrafts business allows us to employ hardworking people including Mary and Rahel, who hope for a brighter future for themselves and their families.
+Our prospering handicrafts business allows us to employ hardworking people who hope for a brighter future for themselves and their families.

 So the beads?
 They’re for our artisans, they’re for our communities, and, of course, they’re for you.